-A BIG thank you to Ayers Automotive Repairs in Santa Barbara for sponsoring this podcast.
+A BIG thank you Ayers Automotive Repairs of Santa Barbara for supporting this podcast!

 Welcome to this week’s edition of Your Moment of Trust!
 Using green cleaning products in your home can reduce toxins, such as volatile organic compounds (VOCs), that are bad for your health and the environment.
 Green cleaners are more popular than ever, so shoppers have plenty of choices.
 But navigating the seals, certifications, and marketing claims can be confusing.

 Tips for choosing cleaning products that are effective and safe for you and the environment:

 ● Check the packaging for eco-friendly labels.
 Products that display the Environmental Protection Agency’s Safer Choice label have safer chemical ingredients.
 According to the EPA, products with the label are “rigorously reviewed ingredient-for-ingredient, adhere to strict performance standards, and are evaluated to ensure the potential of adverse human and environmental health impacts is minimized.”